dragon.workflows.batch.Batch

 Job

 Creates a new job task.
-Arguments for a process passed using ProcessTemplate.args that are of type AsyncDict will create a dependency for this task on the output specified by the AsyncDict.
-Further, the output specified by the AsyncDict will be passed in place of the AsyncDict when the job executes.
+Arguments for a process passed using ProcessTemplate.args that are of type Task will create a dependency for this task on the output of the task specified by the argument.
+Further, the output of the specified task will be passed in place of the Task argument when the job executes.

 Parameters: